VoxelForge/VoxelForge/README.txt

 Furthermore, it enables other mods to add their own custom bars to the HUD, this mod will place them accordingly.

-You can create a “hud.conf” file to customize the positions of the health and breath bars.
-Take a look at “hud.conf.example” to get more infos.
+You can create a “hudbars.conf” file to customize the positions of the health and breath bars.
+Take a look at “hudbars.conf.example” to get more infos.

 IMPORTANT: